-9. Funding Sources & PY 22-23 Budget
+9. Funding Sources & PY 23-24 Budget

 The majority of CareerSource Central Florida's (CSCF) funding comes from federal and state grants allocated to the region for specific program service delivery.
 The U.S. Department of Labor, Employment and Training Administration provides federal funding to the states for workforce programs (see chart on next page).
-Federal dollars pass through the Department of Economic Opportunity (DEO) to regional boards in Florida for the purpose of providing innovative workforce solutions under current legislation.
-CareerSource Florida is a non-profit agency set up at the state level to collaborate with DEO in setting policy and providing oversight of the workforce system.
+Federal dollars pass through the Department of Commerce (DOC) to regional boards in Florida to provide innovative workforce solutions under current legislation.
+CareerSource Florida is a non-profit agency set up at the state level to collaborate with DOC in setting policy and providing oversight of the workforce system.